 1965: The Rolling Stones No. 2, the second British album by the Rolling Stones was released.
 The LP spent ten weeks at #1 and became one of the year’s biggest sellers in the UK.

-1966: “Five O’ Clock World” by Pittsburgh vocal group The Vogues peaked at #4 on the Billboard Hot 100, which tied their previous single “You’re the One” as their highest reaching record on the US pop charts.
+1966: “Five O’ Clock World” by Pittsburgh vocal group The Vogues peaked at #4 on the Billboard Hot 100, tying with their previous single, “You’re the One,” as their highest reaching record on the US pop charts.

 1967: The Rolling Stones made their fifth and penultimate appearance on The Ed Sullivan Show.
 At Sullivan’s request, the band changed the lyrics of “Let’s Spend the Night Together” to the more family-friendly “Let’s spend some time together.”
 It was reported that Sullivan’s exact words were “Either the song goes, or you go.”

 1967: The Buckinghams recorded “Don’t You Care” with producer Jim Guercio at Columbia Studios in New York.
 The single spent fourteen weeks on the Billboard Hot 100 and became their second top 10 hit, reaching #6.

 1968: The Byrds released their fifth studio album, The Notorious Byrd Brothers.
 The pinnacle of the band’s psychedelic experimentation and genre-blending, the LP hinted at the country rock direction that the band later pursued on their next album, Sweetheart of the Rodeo.
 Producer Gary Usher made extensive use of studio effects, and it was the first time the band employed the use of pedal steel guitar as well as the Moog modular synthesizer—one of the first albums to do so.